Customer Experience

 6. Customer Support Satisfaction Survey Popup

-Businesses popup surveys on their website or mobile app after a customer interacts with a support agent, asking for feedback on the resolution process.
+Businesses use website popup surveys or in-app pop up surveys after a customer interacts with a support agent, asking for feedback on the resolution process.
 This enables businesses to identify areas for improvement in customer support, address recurring issues, enhance response times, and ultimately improve customer satisfaction and retention rates.

 Brand Example: BookMyShow utilizes popup surveys to gather feedback from customers after they’ve interacted with their support team, helping them continuously improve their service delivery and customer satisfaction levels.